asmutti/nukr-api/README.md

 # Nukr API

-This project is part of Nubank's hiring process for a Software Engineer position.
+This project is part of some company hiring process for a Software Engineer position.
 It consists of a REST API where we can simulate connections between users.

 The API was written using Compojure-API.
 All the interactions with the API can be done using the swagger interface.